twolfson/grunt-spritesmith/README.md

 // TODO: Create retina example `retina-spritesheet`

-// TODO: In grunt-spritesmith, document new templates and new template variables
-// TODO: In grunt-spritesmith, provide documentation about retina
 // TODO: In grunt-spritesmith, add example usage of retina
 // TODO: In grunt-spritesmith, verify all new links in README
+// TODO: In grunt-spritesmith, verify README appearance

 Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.